-- want to invest in a portfolio of which the main investment focus is to select international equities involved in the entire food value chain. - can afford to immobilize their capital for at least 5 years; - accept to bear the risk of capital loss.
+- want to invest in a portfolio of which the main investment focus is to select international equities involved in the entire food value chain.

 The investor might not recover its invested capital at the end of the recommended 5 years minimum investment period.